CrispenGari/initialiseur/README.md

 - In this version developers are allowed to choose licenses templates from the available ones during backend initialization.
 - Developers can also select which additional optional files they want to add in their project during initialization.

+### What is new in `initialiseur@5.*.*`?

+- In this version developers are now able to select the application they want to initialize between:
+  - express application
+  - electron application
+  - koa application
+- Developers still have choice to choose the programming language to be used among:
+  - javascript
+  - typescript

+* The language choices are currently working for the following applcations:
+  - koa application
+  - express application

 ### Why `initialiseur`?